SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

-* master recipe doesn't contain taxonomy, but does contain ContactUsPages which requires it!!!

-skipped occupation couldn't find label

 * in the grand tradition of esco always having 1 exception to the rule, 'types of wood materials' is both a skill and knowledge
   (http://data.europa.eu/esco/skill/fb6f5f61-f3b8-40ba-8363-c8d762325ff7)
   guessing it shouldn't be a skill